Guest contributor Rogelio Rodríguez shares his thoughts on Star Wars and the “conclusion” of the saga, The Rise of Skywalker.

 What I experienced must be similar to what the faithful feel when they go to church: Communion and total harmony with your fellow believers.
 In those well-calculated moments in which the Millenium Falcon, Han Solo, Chewie, R2-D2, C-3PO, Princess Leia, and finally Luke Skywalker made their appearance for the first time in 32 years, it seemed as if everyone was living the same long-awaited reunion with old and dear friends.
 We all would cheer, lift our arms, and howl like wookies.
-And sure, almost four decades ago I was a young lad captivated by the first film in the saga, 1977’s Star Wars (now called A New Hope).
+And sure, almost four decades ago I was a young lad captivated by the first film in the saga, 1977’s Star Wars.
 But why would my thirteen year old daughter – and everyone else watching, young and old alike – react with the same level of nostalgia?

 To try to answer this question, I’ll start with a WhatsApp conversation I had with my good (and old) friend Luis, after we’d gone to the movies with our respective children to watch the latest installment, The Rise of Skywalker.

 Luis: “I was talking to my son LG about it.
 My humble opinion is that the best one of the last couple of years is Rogue One (2016), followed by the original trilogy (Episodes IV, V, and VI), and in particular Episode V. But truthfully, I find them all these later sequels kind of weak.”